Capture of Santa Fe: Background

 United States Army General Stephen W. Kearny had moved southwest from Fort Leavenworth, Kansas with about 1,700 men in his Army of the West.
 Kearny's orders were to secure the New Mexico Territory and Alta California.

 August 9 in Santa Fe, Governor Manuel Armijo wanted to avoid battle, but Catholic priests, Diego Archuleta (the young regular-army commander), and the young militia officers Manuel Chaves and Miguel Pino forced him to muster a defense.
 Armijo set up a position in Apache Canyon, a narrow pass about 10 mi southeast of the city.
 However, on August 14, before the American army was even in view, he decided not to fight.
 (An American named James Magoffin claimed he had convinced Armijo and Archuleta to follow this course; an unverified story says he bribed Armijo.)
 When Pino, Chaves, and some of the militiamen insisted on fighting, Armijo ordered the cannon pointed at them.
 The New Mexican army retreated to Santa Fe, and Armijo fled to Chihuahua.

 Capture

-Kearny and his troops encountered no Mexican forces when they arrived on August 15.
+Kearny and his troops encountered no Mexican forces when they arrived on August 15, after six straight weeks of marching through the desert.
 Kearny and his force entered Santa Fe and claimed the New Mexico Territory for the United States without a shot being fired.
+Upon confrontation by Mexican soldiers in Santa Fe, Kearny stated that he meant to withdraw and not push on into the city.